 This is where I have to refrain myself from going overboard.
 If I move into a place with a sunroom I think I’d have half a dozen of these hanging at different lengths.
 This plant hanger from Amazon was very inexpensive and easy to work with.

 I do this carefully and in moderation.
 If I can buy a real plant over a fake one, I will any day.
+Even more so since there are various online stores where you can find your perfect house plant.
 However, there are certain spots in our house that don’t get enough light but call for a pop of color.
-Our bedroom is a well lit room but we keep the blinds closed most of the time so I didn’t want to risk killing a plant in there.
+Our bedroom is a well-lit room but we keep the blinds closed most of the time so I didn’t want to risk killing a plant in there.
 These fake orchids are beautiful and totally look real from afar.
 Highly recommend them for a neutral space like a bathroom or hallway!